Lotr-frvr/make-a-c-shell/src/mydoc.md

 Issue -> echo "hello world" > out.txt may pass the literal argument "hello world" (including quotes) to the executed program or to a file write, producing output that contains the quotes instead of hello world.
 You can pass hello world without quotes

+### activities

+prints a list of all the processes currently running that were spawned by your shell in lexicographic order.
+This list contains the following information about all processes :

+    Command Name

+    pid

+    state : running or stopped

+Format of an entry is:

+[pid] : [command name] - [State]